Bugging out is easy as pie—said no one ever.

 - Fire starter kit (including lighters, ferro rods, and tinder)

 - Water purification system

 - First aid kit

-- Important documents, cash and IDs
+- Important documents, cash, and IDs

-- Self-defense gear and ammo
+- Self-defense gear and weapons

-Everything You Need To Know About Bug Out Bags
+Everything You Need to Know About Bug Out Bags

 We’ve talked about the bug out bag in length in many of our previous articles.
 Here’s the full directory of useful bug out bag resources that you can check out to help you prepare: